jexlor/Colorado/README.md

 ``go get github.com/GeorgeStoic/colorado``

-<strong>Note!</strong> Colors can differ if you use any theme for your terminal.
+<strong>Note!</strong> Colors can differ if you use custom theme for your terminal.